JWootts/React-Calculators/README.md

 # React Calculators

 Some calculators that are used in daily situations.
-Coding for known accuracy.
+Coded to easily centralize in one place and for ease of use.